kliment-olechnovic/voronota/expansion_lt_cadscore/README.md

     --consider-residue-names                                    flag to include residue names in residue and atom identifiers, making mapping more strict
     --binarize-areas                                            flag to binarize (convert to 0 or 1) all area values before scoring
     --remap-chains                                              flag to automatically rename chains in models to maximize residue-residue contacts global score
-    --max-chains-to-fully-permute                    number     limit of chain combinations to chech exhaustively when remapping chains, default is 200
+    --max-exhaustive-remappings                      number     limit of chain combinations to check exhaustively when remapping chains, default is 200
     --clustering-thresholds                          numbers    clustering thresholds for Taylor-Butina-like clustering if in all-to-all comparison mode
     --max-renaming-cache-size                        number     max number of contact sets to cache when doing comparisons to multiple targets, default is 400
     --print-paths-in-output                                     flag to print file paths instead of file base names in output